terencezl/terencezl.github.io/_posts/2022-09-28-kids-use-hnswlib.md

 2min 42s ± 3.48 s per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-This is what CPU usage looks like in `htop` for hnswlib:
+This was what CPU usage looks like in `htop` for hnswlib:
 ![img](/public/imgs/hnswlib/htop1.png){: style="width: 95%" }

 And this for Faiss `HNSW32`: